frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 ![ssr-raw](content/ssr-raw.png)

 This is the screen space reflections pass, and I'm definetly seeing a potential source of problems in here.
 The SSR appears to be reflecting framebuffer values in the past as you can see a semblance of the original white-washed environment showing up in the colors.
-The good news is that this tells me correcting the shading terms will propogate natrually to SSR during runtime which is good.
+The good news is that this tells me correcting the shading terms will propogate naturally to SSR during runtime which is good.

 For the most part this looks good though I am seeing a strange thing here, that being I recall that the materials in the environment are quite rough and are made up of wood.
 Yet when we look closely at the reflections they actually appear pin sharp, when really they should be much rougher and blurrier. *[(Wood is not a perfect reflector after all)](https://beamandbaron.com/cdn/shop/files/WalnutFlooring-1.jpg?v=1761251948)*.
 This can certainly be improved upon later.